 CSPs cannot be solely responsible for the security of their customers’ critical information assets.
 Cloud security relies equally on the customer’s ability to implement the right level of information security controls.
 Nevertheless, the cloud environment is complex and diverse, which hinders a consistent approach to deploying and maintaining core security controls.
 It is vital that organizations are aware of and fulfill their share of the responsibility for securing cloud services to successfully address the cyber threats that increasingly target the cloud environment.

 The Rise of the Multi-Cloud Environment

 As organizations acquire new cloud services, they typically choose these from a selection of multiple CSPs and therefore need to deal with a multi-cloud environment, which is characterized using two or more CSPs.

-Organizations favour a multi-cloud environment because it allows them to pick and choose their preferred cloud services across different CSPs (e.g. AWS, Microsoft Azure, Google Cloud, Salesforce).
-However, each individual CSP adopts its own jargon, its own specific technologies and approaches to security management.
+Organizations favor a multi-cloud environment because it allows them to pick and choose their preferred cloud services across different CSPs (e.g. AWS, Microsoft Azure, Google Cloud, Salesforce).
+However, each individual CSP adopts its own jargon, its own specific technologies, and approaches to security management.
 The cloud customer, therefore, needs to acquire a wide range of skills and knowledge to use different cloud services from multiple CSPs securely.

 Organizations require a range of different users to securely access cloud services from within the organization’s network perimeter through secure network connections (e.g. via a gateway).
 However, organizations also need their cloud services to be accessed from outside the internal perimeter by business partners and users travelling off-site or working remotely, all connecting through a selection of secure network connections as dictated by the organization.